miso-lims/miso-lims/readme.md

 release, you will need to merge the main changes into your local repository and then deploy a new version.

-For deployment, you will need a mySQL database server, a server to scan the sequencer output directories (the notification server), and a Tomcat application server.
+For deployment, you will need a MySQL database server, a server to scan the sequencer output directories (the run scanner), and a Tomcat application server.
 These can be on the same machine.
 It is advisable to have a separate build environment.